GaloisInc/crucible/crux-mir/example/README.md

 >
 > If the error message uses string formatting, `crux-mir` will choose an arbitrary concrete counterexample and use its values when formatting the message.
 For example: `crucible_assert!(x + y == z, "bad arithmetic: {} + {} != {}", x, y, z);` might print a message like bad arithmetic: `1 + 2 != 4`, assuming `x`, `y`, and `z` are symbolic variables that can take on the values 1, 2, and 4..

-We can use `crucible_assert!` in both the crux test code, and in the source code.
+We can use `crucible_assert!` in both the crux test code and in the source code.
 In this case we will edit the source code, because we want to know what is the value of `idx` before the out of bounds access is attempted:

 ```Rust
 extern crate crucible;